Sravanigaju/Qxf2_internship_22/README.md

     - I updated day 7 work in the github
     - I have been practising python simple codes in vs code

+    DAY 9
+    - I have updated day8 work in the github
+    - i have forked a repository from Qxf2
+    - started working on challenges
+    - cleared the challenges by fixing the errors